micmejia/bible-dump/AMPC/Acts/Acts 11.md

-Then I recalled the declaration of the Lord, how He said, John indeed baptized with water, but you shall be baptized with ([^b]be placed in, introduced into) the Holy Spirit.
+Then I recalled the declaration of the Lord, how He said, John indeed baptized with water, but you shall be baptized with (be placed in, introduced into) the Holy Spirit.